By Bill Sweet

 The following is an example of cybernetic theory which includes its four states of input, process, output, and feedback.
 The Word of God draws one to God (input).
 Christ arrives and saves one (process).
 Christianity is lived and produces fruit (output).
 The Holy Spirit develops Life, Truth, and Love for our understanding (feedback).
 The feedback takes the output or fruitage and circles back to the input for another round.
 "So the last shall be first, and the first last."
 (Matthew 20:16, King James Version.)

 Cybernetic system theory explains how systems work squarely: How systems work within systems.
 Mrs. Eddy's symbolism and theology parallel the four states of cybernetics before there was a name for it.
 The symbol of the square is an archetype of stability.
-Four walls are foursquare and connected.
+Four walls are foursquare.
+The walls are connected to each other.

 The four states or steps of cybernetics are suggested in the book of Revelation when the Bible describes "the city lieth foursquare [four-sided].
 (See Revelation 21:16) Beginning with the North wall, the walls are in cybernetic order.
 Mrs. Eddy writes "The four sides of our city are the Word, Christ, Christianity, and divine Science [which is the Holy Spirit developing Life, Truth, and Love in man]."
 (Science and Health, page 575.)
 "As the crude footprints of the past disappear from the dissolving paths of the present, we shall better understand the Science which governs these changes, and shall plant our feet on firmer ground."
 (Ibid., page 224.)

 Starting with springtime, the four seasons have a cybernetic cycle.
 Seeds planted through harvest are cybernetic.
+There are "Four months between planting and harvest."
+(John 4:35, New Living Translation.)
 For example, Jesus Christ said "The farmer plants the word as (input)."
-The farmer's seeds are sown in four different ways.
+The farmer's seeds are sown in four different ways in the ground.
+The ground symbolically represents nurturing seeds in the subconscious mind.
+Some of the seeds are planted deep in the ground, some not so deep.
 (Mark 4:14 - 20.)
 Jesus continued, "The ground produces grain by itself.
 First, the green blade appears, then the head, then the head full of grain.
 As soon as the grain is ready, he cuts it with a sickle, because harvest time has come."
 (Mark 4:28 - 29, God's Word Translation.)
-Also see the "Four months between planting and harvest."
-(John 4:35, New Living Translation.)

 There could be a cybernetic sequence of Christ operating fourfold.
 The Christ of Christmas for creation is the birth of the Christ to human apprehension as the seed of the woman.
 (Genesis 3:15) The Christ of Church is the true sense of Christ as idea and the ideal Truth processing its proof of utility by reflecting saving grace for men and women (justification).
 The Christ of Christianity produces fruits of Church (sanctification).
 The Christ as the Comforter, as the Spirit of Truth as the Christ Science as Divine Science develops Life, Truth, and Love for individual man and woman.
 Divine Science feeds back fruits and authenticates man as man-I-festation.
 As the man in the mirror, as reflection, man feeds back to God.
 Spiritual man is God’s feedback.
 “Call the mirror divine Science, and call man the reflection….
 As the reflection of yourself appears in the mirror, so you, being spiritual, are the reflection of God.”
 (Science and Health, pages 515 and 516.
 Notice the definition of the word Church, as it relates to man, found on page 583.
 Part of the definition reads "whatever rests upon and proceeds from divine Principle.... is found elevating the race...from material beliefs to the apprehension of spiritual ideas....")